 From August 1-8, I was on vacation in the Adirondacks in Upstate New York, staying at Vicky’s family’s “camp” (a.k.a., cottage) at Big Moose Lake.
-The camp was given to her grandfather (an attorney from Albany) for helping recover money lost by some inn-owning sisters.
+The camp was given to Vicky’s adoptive maternal grandfather (LaVerne Orvis, an attorney from Albany) for helping recover money lost by some inn-owning sisters.
+After her grandfather’s and mother’s deaths, ownership of the camp passed to Vicky’s father, Ian Lucas, who later agreed to sell half of his interest in the camp to his sister.
+So, the camp ended up being used by a number of members of an extended family, some of whom have no direct connection to Vicky’s mother, her grandfather, or even to the Orvis family.
 Big Moose Lake had also been the site of a notorious murder, in which a young man used the remote location to kill the young woman he had gotten pregnant.
 The story was transformed by Theodore Dreiser in his novel: An American Tragedy (1925) and then also further transformed (and re-set in California) in the classic Hollywood movie: A Place in the Sun (1951).

 We thought we’d be roughing it, because a tree had landed on the roof and cut out the power a few months earlier.
 However, the electricity had been back for a few weeks by the time we got there and was more properly repaired on one of the days we were there.
 On the other hand, there’s no cell phone service in the area (but there is a land line), limited internet access (sporadically from a nearby inn or by parking near the local fire station), and no TV (although some camps do have satellite dishes).